-The subject property is located on the west side of Graham Side Road, north of Road 5 E. It is a 30.3 ha (75 ac.) farm with an existing 8.9 ha (22 ac.) greenhouse with associated support facilities and a bunkhouse.
-The property received site plan approval in 2005 for up to 17.8 ha (44 ac.) of greenhouse.
+The subject property is located on the north side of Road 2 E, just west of Jasperson Drive.
+It is a 23.8 ha (58.8 ac.) farm with an existing 2.5 ha (6.3 ac.) greenhouse facility.
+The property does not have an approved site plan approval.
 The applicant is seeking a zoning amendment to add a medical marihuana production facility as an additional permitted use utilizing the existing on-site greenhouse.
-(See Appendix A).
 Relief from certain provisions of the Medical Marihuana Production Facility regulations of Section 4.46 in the Kingsville Zoning By-law will be required, the details of which are outlined in the zoning section of this report.